Stuyvesant High School: Demographics and SHSAT controversy

-A number of students take preparatory courses offered by private tutorial companies such as The Princeton Review and Kaplan, Inc. to perform better on the SHSAT, often leaving those unable to afford such classes at a disadvantage.
-To bridge this gap and boost minority admissions, the Board of Education started the Math Science Institute in 1995, a free program to prepare students for the admissions test.
-Students attend preparatory classes through the program, now known as the Specialized High School Institute (also known as DREAM), at several schools around the city from the summer after sixth grade until the eighth-grade exam.
-Despite the implementation of these free programs for improving underprivileged children's enrollment, black and Hispanic enrollment continued to decline.
-After further expansion of those free test prep programs, there was still no increase in percentages to the attendance of black and Hispanic children.
+Many students take preparatory courses offered by private tutorial companies such as The Princeton Review and Kaplan, Inc. to perform better on the SHSAT, often leaving those unable to afford such classes at a disadvantage.
+In 1995, the Board of Education started the Math Science Institute, a free program to prepare students for the SHSAT.
+Students attend preparatory classes through the program, now known as the Specialized High School Institute (or DREAM), at several city schools from the summer after sixth grade until the exam.
+But Black and Hispanic enrollment has continued to decline.
+After further expansion of free test prep programs, the proportion of black and Hispanic students still did not increase.
 As of 2019, fewer than 1% of freshman openings were given to black students, while over 66% were given to Asian-American students, most of whom had similar socioeconomic backgrounds to those of the black students.

-The New York City Department of Education reported in 2003 that public per student spending at Stuyvesant High School is slightly lower than the city average.
-Stuyvesant also receives private contributions from alumni, retired faculty, charitable foundations and educational grants to build up a school endowment.
+In 2003, The New York City Department of Education reported that public per student spending at Stuyvesant High School is slightly lower than the city average.
+Stuyvesant also receives private contributions from alumni, retired faculty, charitable foundations, and educational grants to build up its endowment.